ahmadparizaad/aptofund/README.md

-# Micro Funding - Frontend
+# AptoFund - Fund the Fututre of Innovation

-The frontend for the **Micro Funding** platform, a decentralized crowdfunding application on the Aptos blockchain.
+The **AptoFund** platform, a decentralized crowdfunding application on the Aptos blockchain.
 This platform allows project creators to raise funds and achieve milestones while enabling contributors to have a say in the fund release process and share in project rewards as the project grows.

 ---